fritzo/pomagma/doc/unified_egraph_design.md

 **Reducer** (`pomagma/reducer/`) implements λ-calculus interpreters with extensive unit tests, operating on abstract syntax trees rather than E-graph representations.

-### Vestigial Components for Removal

-Analysis of the codebase reveals several abandoned or vestigial components that can be safely removed to simplify the refactoring task:

-**Shard Atlas (Abandoned)** - The entire `pomagma/atlas/shard/` directory appears to be an abandoned research direction.
-Evidence includes:
-- No includes of shard headers outside the shard directory itself
-- No usage of `shard::` namespace or shard classes in any production code
-- Most tests are commented out in `pomagma/atlas/shard/CMakeLists.txt` (lines 30-52)
-- Library definition exists (`pomagma_shard`) but no production components link against it
-- Only one test (`shard_carrier_test`) remains active, suggesting minimal maintenance

-**Commented-out Shard Tests** - Six major test executables are commented out:
-- `shard_unary_relation_test`
-- `shard_binary_relation_test`
-- `shard_nullary_function_test`
-- `shard_injective_function_test`
-- `shard_binary_function_test`
-- `shard_symmetric_function_test`

-This pattern strongly suggests the shard implementation was experimental and never reached production use.
-Removing the entire `pomagma/atlas/shard/` directory, its CMake references in `pomagma/CMakeLists.txt` (lines 42-46), and the `add_subdirectory(shard)` call in `pomagma/atlas/CMakeLists.txt` would eliminate one of the five representations mentioned in our complexity analysis.

-**Deprecated Binary Relation Implementation** - While the `BinaryRelation` class is actively used, its implementation in `pomagma/atlas/macro/binary_relation.hpp` is marked "DEPRECATED" with a TODO suggesting migration to a tiled representation like the surveyor's binary function.
-However, this requires careful analysis before removal since the class is still heavily used throughout the system.

 ## Related Work: Database Alternatives